-One key achievement, beginning from the next academic year onwards, is the arrangement with the Center of Statistics and Machine Learning for our Master in Finance students to obtain a certificate in Machine Learning.
-This certificate requires students to conduct independent research while attending fundamental courses in this area.
+In addition, this academic year was also the first year in which our Masters in Finance (MFIN) students were able to obtain a Certificate in Machine Learning.
+This certificate, which prepares students to work in tech-focused financial industry, requires students to conduct independent research while attending fundamental courses in this area.
 Special thanks goes to Peter Ramadge, the director of the Center for Statistics and Machine Learning and Rene Carmona, our Director of Graduate Studies.
-We are delighted that Caio Almeida, who will be staying as a Lecturer at BCF, took on the task to guide students who conduct independent research at the intersection of Finance and Machine Learning.
+We are delighted that Caio Almeida, who will also serve as Director of Graduate Studies during Rene's leave year, took the lead in advising students in this area.